 An ugly situation…

-Suppose you have a number of loans and can only afford the minimum payment on each of them.
-The debt seems like a lost cause and you come to terms with the fact that you will just be making large student loan payments for the rest of your life.
+Suppose you have many loans and can only afford the minimum payment on each of them.
+The debt seems like a lost cause, and you come to terms with the fact that you will just be making large student loan payments for the rest of your life.

 Paying just a little extra…

 Many borrowers are shocked to learn that at times over 90% of their payment is being applied to interest only.
-If you have a monthly bill of $100, it is entirely possible that $90 or more becomes lender profit, while the small remainder reduces your loan balance.
+If you have a monthly bill of $100, $90 or more may become lender profit, while the small remainder reduces your loan balance.

 The best way to eliminate student debt is to pay the minimum on all of your loans except one.
 For that one remaining loan, you pay it down as aggressively as possible.

 From a math perspective, paying off the highest interest debt is the most efficient method.
 However, many people chose to pay off the smallest loan first, so that they can get a quick win and then free up some extra money each month to attack the next loan.